dnguy078/go-sender/README.md

 **Additional Notes**
 - Sparkpost does not allow you send from a non whitelisted domain.
 Their free account only lets you send from a sandbox account setting up to 50 emails.
 I used all 50 calls.
-- Email providers sometimes have delays in sending emails on free accounts.
+- Email providers sometimes have delays in sending emails on free accounts. test